 The MDX features lightweight camshafts.
 Assembled from tubular steel shafts with splined steel lobes and journals that are pressed in place, this unique style of camshaft design is a first for Acura.

-The MDX's intake port design has an optimized shape that contributes to the MDX's 300 horsepower total.
-Intake valves in the engine are 36mm in diameter (an increase of 1mm over the previous engine design), yet weigh 13-percent less due to a reduction in material in the valve head.
+The MDX's intake port design has an optimized shape that contributes to the MDX's 300 horsepower output.
+Intake valves are 36mm in diameter (an increase of 1mm over the previous engine design), yet weigh 13-percent less due to a reduction in material in the valve head.
 The exhaust valves measure 30mm in diameter.

 To ensure positive sealing, a 3-layer shim-type head gasket is used.
 A single Aramid-fiber reinforced belt drives the overhead camshafts.

 The MDX's VTEC® (Variable Valve Timing and Lift Electronic Control) operates the 12 intake valves in two distinct modes.
-Operation of the intake valves changes to optimize both volumetric efficiency and combustion of the fuel-air mixture.
+Operation of the intake valves changes to optimize both volumetric efficiency and combustion of the air/fuel mixture.
 At low engine speeds, the intake valves have low lift and are open a comparatively short period of time during cylinder filling.
-At high engine speeds where breathing is critical, the valves switch to a high-lift, long duration mode to deliver the best volumetric efficiency.
-The VTEC® changeover point is virtually undetectable to the driver and occurs at approximately 4500 rpm.
+At high engine speeds where breathing is critical, the valves switch to a high-lift, long duration mode to deliver improved volumetric efficiency.
+The VTEC® changeover point occurs at approximately 4,500 rpm and is virtually undetectable to the driver.

-When the engine reaches the VTEC ® changeover point, the powertrain control module (PCM) triggers the opening of an electric spool valve that routes pressurized oil to small pistons in the intake valve rocker arms.
+When the engine reaches the VTEC® changeover point, the powertrain control module (PCM) triggers the opening of an electric spool valve that routes pressurized oil to small pistons located in the intake valve rocker arms.
 The pistons slide into position to lock together the three intake rockers for a given cylinder, which then follow a single high-lift, long-duration camshaft lobe.

 HIGH FLOW INDUCTION SYSTEM

-The MDX doesn't use a conventional throttle cable, but instead has smart electronics that connect the throttle pedal to the throttle-body butterfly in the intake tract.
+The MDX doesn't use a conventional throttle cable, but instead has smart electronics that connect the throttle pedal to the electronic throttle-body.
 A programmed "gain" between throttle pedal and engine offers better drivability and optimizes engine response to suit driving conditions.
 The throttle profile of the new MDX provides low speed control, followed by progressively building response at higher speed for improved linearity.

 PROGRAMMED FUEL INJECTION (PGM-FI)

-The MDX features Programmed Fuel Injection (PGM-FI), which continually adjusts the fuel delivery to yield the best combination of power, low fuel consumption and low emissions.
-Multiple sensors constantly monitor critical operating parameters, such as throttle position, intake air temperature, coolant temperature, ambient air pressure, intake airflow volume, intake manifold pressure, exhaust-air ratios and the position of the crankshaft and cams.
+The MDX features a Multi-Point Programmed Fuel Injection (PGM-FI) system that continually adjusts the fuel delivery to yield the best combination of power, low fuel consumption and low emissions.
+Multiple sensors constantly monitor critical operating parameters such as throttle position, intake air temperature, coolant temperature, ambient air pressure, intake airflow volume, intake manifold pressure, exhaust-air ratios and the position of the crankshaft and cams.

 2-PIECE DUAL-STAGE INTAKE MANIFOLD